Number Of Migrant Deaths In Mediterranean Fell In 2018

 More than half of all migrants arrived in Spain, while less than a quarter went to Italy.
 Those numbers mark a striking shift from 2017, when the bulk of migrants – nearly 120,000 – landed in Italy, while a fraction of that reached Spain.

-Experts point to Italy's efforts to close off the central Mediterranean route from North Africa, as NPR's Lucia Benavides reports.
+Experts point to Italy's efforts to close off the central Mediterranean route from North Africa, as Lucia Benavides reports for NPR.
 Italy made a controversial deal with Libya to help Libyan coast guards intercept migrants leaving its shores.
 And Italian officials have launched large-scale surveillance of search-and-rescue boats, according to PRI's GlobalPost Investigations.

 Interior Minister Matteo Salvini has refused to let migrant rescue vessels dock in Italian ports, a mark of the country's rising populist and anti-immigrant sentiment.
 Last month, when the United Nations adopted a nonbinding compact to make migration more humane, Italy was among several European countries that refused to adopt the agreement.